Stephen Jolly: Socialist Party (1999–2016)

-Victorian Socialists (2018)
+Victorian Socialists (2018-2019)

 In February 2018, Jolly announced that he will be contesting a seat in the Legislative Council in the 2018 Victorian state elections as a leading candidate of the Victorian Socialists ticket.
 Jolly stated this campaign attempted to fight for the programs promoted by international left-wing politicians such as Jeremy Corbyn, Bernie Sanders, and Jean-Luc Mélenchon.
 The decision to run in the Northern Metropolitan Region has been considered controversial by Reason Party's Fiona Patten, due to the possibility of splitting the non-conservative vote in the count for the last seat.
 This ticket was supported by a wide variety of trade union groups, including the ETU, NUW, CFMMEU, UFU, AMIEU, and VAHPA.
 The ETU secretary Troy Gray justified this support over parties such as the Australian Labor Party, a traditional unionist party, by stating that Jolly was the only candidate representing "blue collar values".
 The campaign was also endorsed by several public figures such as Noam Chomsky, Gary Foley, and Tariq Ali.
+Following allegations of an unspecified nature, Jolly resigned from Victorian Socialists in September 2019.

+Assault allegation

+In October 2025, Stephen Jolly was charged with assault following an alleged incident in Fitzroy in November 2024.
+He has stated that he will contest the charge.